eatdrinkhealthy/edh-app/README.md

 * Google Maps, Google Places API, gps-coordinates.org, Yelp lat lng values all place markers directly on business building
 * Foursquare, WHA lat lng values tend to place marker on street or a few meters away
 * Google Maps seems to round out to 6th decimal place for accurate placement when using Decimal Degrees
 * For the time being, the Foursquare coordinates seem accurate enough for use (typically within meters of Google coordinates).
-If users provide feedback / requests for greater accuracy (or consistancy with Google), consider sourcing address coordinates from Google.
+If users provide feedback / requests for greater accuracy (or consistency with Google), consider sourcing address coordinates from Google.
 #### google-map-react
 * the map seems to need to be in a div that has a specific height / width, ie 400px
     * 100%, I don't have working yet